neuroinformatics-unit/NeuroBlueprint/docs/source/roadmap.md

 [v0.2](https://github.com/neuroinformatics-unit/NeuroBlueprint/releases)
-was to provide a lightweight specification enabling automatic discovery of raw data for different data types (e.g., behavior, electrophysiology).
+was to provide a lightweight specification enabling automatic discovery of raw data for different data types (e.g. behaviour, electrophysiology).

 Next, we plan to extend the specification to support automated multimodal analysis.
 This will require metadata standardisation,